Spacerocket007/Steam-Auto-Shutdown/README.md

 # Steam-Auto-Shutdown
 Who am I?
-I am a not really coding experienced guy, who wrote this script out of fun and need.
+I am a not really coding experienced guy who wrote this script out of fun and need.

 This is a very simple software to shutdown your computer after steam downloads finish.
 Unlike any other program, this one looks for downloading files instead of internet connection.